munificent/game-programming-patterns/book/data-locality.markdown

 <aside name="virtual">

 The other half of interfaces is *virtual method calls*.
 Those require the CPU to look up an object's vtable, and then find the pointer to the actual method to call there.
-So, again, you're chasing a pointer and often causing a cache miss, though this time it's an *instruction* cache miss, since you're reading *code* from RAM.
+So, again, you're chasing pointers which can cause cache misses.

 </aside>